dsdevops50/Imp_Scripts/README.md

 # Imp_Scripts
-All important commands and scripts
+This repository contains DevOps related commands and scripts.